Business Administration (BA)

 Offered Fall, Spring and Summer

-This course will give you the ability to use your knowledge and skills to manage your financial resources effectively for a lifetime of financial well-being.
-You will learn personal finance concepts and information as well as practical application that will empower you to save, budget, avoid debt and spend wisely.
-You will take what you learn and start practicing sound financial habits throughout the semester that will serve you well for the rest of your life.
+This course will allow students to use knowledge and skills to manage financial resources effectively for a lifetime of financial well-being.
+Personal finance concepts and information will be learned, as well as practical application that can empower to save, budget, avoid debt and spend wisely.

 Attributes: UAF GER Social Sciences Req